 Can I claim for damage caused by potholes?

-In order to make a claim for pothole-related damages, the claim would be made against the party at fault.
-For example, if your car was to be damages and crash due to a pothole on a public road, then you may consider making a claim against the city council.
+To claim pothole-related damages, the claim would be made against the party at fault.
+For example, if your car was to be damages and crash due to a pothole on a public road, then you may consider claiming the city council.
 Thankfully, our team of personal injury lawyers could offer to handle your case under a No Win No Fee agreement.

 Within this section of the guide, we wanted to take the time to include statistics provided by the Health and Safety Executive (HSE).
 As outlined by the HSE, there were: